 In RDR2, you’ll play Arthur Morgan, a wanted outlaw and part of the Van der Linde gang, led by the infamous and duplicitous, Dutch.
 Even though the gang’s fate is sealed, hope is an involuntary reaction that will carry you through this melancholy love letter to the Old West.
 But it’s Rockstar’s immensely detailed open world that makes Red Dead Redemption 2 so special.

 The diverse landscape changes from frozen lakes and snowy mountain edges, to dusty plains, and murky swamp waters.
 NPCs are responsive to your character’s honour bar, and will react to your presence in town, depending on how well behaved you’ve been.
 If a bounty is out for you, you’ll need to visit the local post office to pay it off before you can enter freely into ‘wanted’ territory or risk being hunted down by bounty hunters.

-Red Dead Redemption 2 lets you play as you please, although story missions open up or close off different areas, you are mostly free to roam the expansive American frontier.
-From meeting strangers on the side of a road, plodding into town to get a haircut, to tracking down legendary animals in the severe terrain of the Grizzlies.
-You’ll want to touch every part of Red Dead Redemption 2’s intriguing and captivating open world.
+Check out our Red Dead Redemption 2 review to see just how the open world lets you play as you please, with story missions that open up or close off different areas.
+You are mostly free to roam the expansive American frontier; from meeting strangers on the side of a road, plodding into town to get a haircut, to tracking down legendary animals in the severe terrain of the Grizzlies, you’ll want to touch every part of Red Dead Redemption 2’s intriguing and captivating open world.

 While Grand Theft Auto 3 basically pioneered the 3D open-world game, GTA 5 is the culmination of everything Rockstar wanted to achieve with that innovative experience.
 The ridiculously large area of San Andreas is your playground, including the LA-inspired city of Los Santos, and it’s one of the most detailed open-world regions seen before or since in a game.
 There are easter eggs, stores, sports, and countless side missions to occupy you wherever you end up.